-Paget's Disease: A New form of Breast Cancer?
+Paget Disease: A New form of Breast Cancer?

-It’s cases like this that prompt the American Cancer Society to urge women to know how their breasts normally feel to more readily detect any change.
-If any change occurs, such as development of a lump or swelling in the breast or underarm area, skin irritation or dimpling, nipple pain or retraction (turning inward), redness or scaliness of the nipple or breast skin, or a discharge other than breast milk, you should see your health care provider as soon as possible for evaluation.
+It’s cases like this that prompt the American Cancer Society to urge women to know how their breasts normally look and feel to more readily detect any change.
+If any change occurs, such as development of a lump or swelling in the breast or underarm area, skin irritation or dimpling, nipple pain or retraction (turning inward), redness or scaliness of the nipple or breast skin, or a discharge other than breast milk, you should see a health care provider as soon as possible for evaluation.
 However, remember that most of the time, these breast changes are not cancer.
 American Cancer Society Medical Editor Ted Gansler says, “I do not doubt that some cases of Paget's disease might be initially overlooked and attributed to a benign skin condition.
 Although this is a chain e-mail and "areola" is consistently misspelled as "aureola", most of the medical information is accurate, and I wouldn't call this a rumor.”